commutatus/awesome/domains/engineering/secure/rails_secure_credentials.md

 		Rails.application.credentials.aws[:access_key_id]
 		Rails.application.credentials.dig(:aws, :access_key_id)
 		Rails.application.credentials.dig(:secret_key_base)

+**Adding The Master Key On Cloud66**

+We can add our master key to the cloud66 as an environment variables.
+1. Click on `Configuration` in the right side of the cloud66 dashboard.
+2. Under the `Environment Variables` tab you can find `+ Add new variable` click on this to add your custom environment variables
+3. Enter your master key name and its value
+	Example
+		Key `RAILS_MASTER_KEY`
+		Value `f322f4eab45b202e2123e160eeffser1`
+4. Place this master key inside your `config/credentials/production.yml` file to encrypt and decrypt credentials.

 **Note**
 1. The file will decrypt and open automatically at the time when we run the command `EDITOR="subl --wait" rails credentials:edit --environment production` to edit if the key presented inside the file `config/credentials/production.yml` was the correct one which is used before generation of `config/credentials/production.yml.enc`.